Flip-sort and combinatorial aspects of pop-stack sorting: Worst-cases of flip-sort: permutations with high cost

 \begin{definition}[$\xs$- and $\xl$-paths, $k$-wiring diagram] Let $\pi$ and $k$ be as above.
 For $1 \leq j \leq k$, the \textit{$j$th $\xs$-path} is the sequence $(s_j(T^m(\pi)))_{m\geq 0}$.
 For $1 \leq j \leq n-k$, the \textit{$j$th $\xl$-path} is the sequence $(\ell_j(T^m(\pi)))_{m\geq 0}$.
 The \textit{$k$-wiring diagram} is a drawing on the rectangular grid with infinitely many rows, labelled (from above) by $0, 1, 2, \ldots$, that correspond to $\pi, T(\pi), T^2(\pi), \ldots$; and $n$ columns labelled by $1, 2, \ldots, n$.
 In this drawing, we represent the $j$th $\xs$-path ($1 \leq j \leq k$) by a polygonal red line connecting the points $(m, s_j(T^m(\pi)))_{m \geq 0}$, and we represent the $j$th $\xl$-path ($1 \leq j \leq n-k$) by a polygonal blue line connecting the points $(m, \ell_j(T^m(\pi)))_{m \geq 0}$.
 The $j$th $\xs$-path (resp.\ $\xs$-path) of $\pi$ will be denoted by $\xs_j(\pi)$ (resp.\ by $\xl_j(\pi))$.
 See Figure~\ref{fig:wd_ex} for an example.

-Remark: Since we show below that after the $(n-1)$st row the paths stay in the same position (namely, the $\xs_j(\pi)$ in the position $j$, and the $\xl_j(\pi)$-path in the position $n+1-j$), we draw $k$-wiring diagrams with only $n$ rows, from that corresponding to $\pi$ to that corresponding to $T^{n-1}(\pi)$. \end{definition}
+Remark: Since we show below that after the $(n-1)$st row the paths stay in the same position (namely, the $\xs_j(\pi)$ in the position $j$, and the $\xl_j(\pi)$-path in the position $n+1-j$), we draw $k$-wiring diagrams with only $n$ rows, from the one corresponding to $\pi$ to the one corresponding to $T^{n-1}(\pi)$. \end{definition}

 In the following considerations, the $k$-wiring diagram of the permutation $\rho_k:=\ominus(n-k, k)$ will play an important role.
 When $k$ is fixed, we shall usually omit the subscript and write just $\rho$.
 It is easy to verify that $\sh(\rho)=\xl^{n-k}\xs^k$, and that for each $m\geq 0$ the word $\sh(T^{m+1}(\rho))$ is obtained from $\sh(T^{m}(\rho))$ by replacing each consecutive occurrence of $\xl\xs$ by $\xs\xl$.
 This yields